Bristol Tenants Energy Advice

 “This is a great partnership between CSE and the biggest local authority in the area to help some of the most vulnerable local people."

-These are the words of CSE’s Jamie Walters who is managing the Bristol Tenants’ Energy Advice (Bristol TEA) project, our service for Bristol City Council tenants which has been extended for another year (until July 2020).
+These are the words of CSE’s Jamie Walters who is managing the Bristol Tenants’ Energy Advice (Bristol TEA) project, our service for Bristol City Council tenants which CSE will be delivering for at least another two years (until June 2022).

-The council is taking the issues of fuel poverty and energy efficiency seriously, and so are continuing to fund us to provide advice and help for its tenants beyond the Home Energy Team’s usual services.
-Through this scheme “we have the capacity to reach and engage with some of the most vulnerable people in our local area”.
-It works well with our “ability to tailor advice and support to meet each individual’s specific set of circumstances” says Jamie.
+The council is taking the issues of fuel poverty and energy efficiency seriously, and so are continuing to fund us to provide advice and help for its tenants.
+Through this project “we have the ability to reach and engage with some of the most vulnerable people in our local area.
+Our aim is to tailor advice and support to meet each individual’s specific set of circumstances” says Jamie.

-Tenants who call our advice line or are referred to us by the council's Housing Officers will get bespoke advice.
-We are able to offer home visits and ongoing support to people who need help understanding how to use their heating system, are having issues with their energy bills, or who are struggling in other ways to keep warm at home.
+Tenants who call our advice line or are referred to us by the council's Housing Officers or another support agency like a local foodbank will get bespoke advice.
+Typically we are able to offer home visits and ongoing support to people who need help understanding how to use their heating system, are having issues with their energy bills, or who are struggling in other ways to keep warm at home.

 Meeting tenants where they are

-These services are helping to improve the comfort of homes, financial situation of tenants, and have the potential to create healthier, damp-free environments.
+These services are helping to improve the financial situation of tenants and have the potential to create warmer, healthier homes.